Home

 I also have many restaurant guests who enjoy their beef topped with a Bleu Cheese Butter.

-Tenderloin, also called filet mignon (actually this is name given to the steak cut from a tenderloin) and sometime Chateaubriand by some people, is considered by many beef lovers as their ultimate favorite.
+A tenderloin steak is called a filet mignon and is considered by many beef lovers as their ultimate favorite.
 It is tender, flavorful and has very little waste or fat.
-It's also very simple to make; just rub a tenderloin roast with olive oil and some seasonings, insert a meat thermometer, and roast!
+It's also very simple to make; just rub a tenderloin roast with olive oil and some seasonings and roast! (use your meat thermometer).

 Beef tenderloin is widely appreciated for all the reasons just mentioned.
-Beef tenderloin is also expensive for all the reasons sited.
-If you wish to purchase the best beef tenderloin on the market, buy natural or organic beef.
+Beef tenderloin is also expensive for all the reasons given.
+If you wish to purchase the best beef tenderloin on the market, buy the best natural beef.

 Roast Beef Tenderloin